jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf5_3.png)

-The website seems XXE(XML External Entity) vernerable.
+The website seems XXE(XML External Entity) vulnerable.

 now we need it to display the flag.On the homepage it shows some docker hostname in which only two are active.